carshen/carshen.github.io/_posts/2014-03-25-inuition-aho-corasick-algorithm.markdown

-This way of assigning failure states is the special feature of the Aho-Corasick algorithm allows the text to be processed in one pass: we keep updating our matched string, outputting a word and index whenever the matched string matches one of the words in the dictionary.
+This way of assigning failure states is the special feature of the Aho-Corasick algorithm which allows the text to be processed in one pass: we keep updating our matched string, outputting a word and index whenever the matched string matches one of the words in the dictionary.
 When our matched string is no longer a prefix of any word in the